 Within the past couple of years, I have found excellent age appropriate apps that are motivating for my clients and help meet their goals with regard to their social skills, literacy, life skills, language, and increasing independence in the community.
 I use these apps listed below on a regular basis and find them functional and useful during my therapy sessions.
 I have received promo codes for a couple of apps listed below but all of my recommendations are solely based on my own personal experience as a speech language pathologist and do not reflect the views of anyone else.

 These apps are best used when combined with other therapy materials and real life situations.
 For example, if I am working with a client who is going to be visiting the library, I would work on that specific topic using Community Success by Attainment Company.
 I also like that many of these apps can be trialed before purchasing them.

 Please comment if you have any app recommendations of your own!

-Rebecca Eisenberg, MS, CCC-SLP, is a speech-language pathologist, author, instructor, and parent of two young children, who began her website www.gravitybread.com to create a resource for parents to help make mealtime an enriched learning experience .
-She discusses the benefits of reading to young children during mealtime, shares recipes with language tips and carryover activities, reviews children’s books for typical children and those with special needs as well as educational apps.
-She has worked for many years with both children and adults with developmental disabilities in a variety of settings including schools, day habilitation programs, home care and clinics.
-She can be reached at email@example.com, or you can follow her on Facebook; on Twitter; or on Pinterest.
+Rebecca Eisenberg, MS, CCC-SLP, is a speech-language pathologist, author, instructor, and parent of two young children, who began her website www.gravitybread.com to create a resource for parents to help make mealtime an enriched learning experience.
+She discusses the benefits of reading to young children during mealtime, shares recipes with language tips and carryover activities, and reviews children’s books for typical children and those with special needs as well as educational apps.
+She has worked for many years with children and adults with developmental disabilities in a variety of settings including schools, day habilitation programs, home care, and clinics.
+Contact her at firstname.lastname@example.org or follow her on Facebook; on Twitter; or on Pinterest.